iloire/WatchMen/README.md

 export WATCHMEN_BASE_URL='http://watchmen.letsnode.com/'
 ```

 You will also need to set the Google client ID and secret using ``env`` variables accordingly.
-(Login into https://console.developers.google.com/ to create them first)
+(Login into https://console.developers.google.com/ to create them first, you will need to add `Google+ API` to your APIs).

 ```sh
 export WATCHMEN_GOOGLE_CLIENT_ID='<your key>'